thingsboard/thingsboard.github.io/_includes/templates/edge/devices-library/install-edge-gw.md

         title: Select **Yes** to confirm that the SSH server is to be enabled
     ===
         image: /images/devices-library/edge/paspberry-pi/4-raspi-config-ssh-server-enabled-ok.webp,
-        title: A confirmation message should appear indicating that the SSH server is enabled.
+        title: A confirmation message should appear indicating that the **SSH server is enabled**.
     ===
         image: /images/devices-library/edge/paspberry-pi/5-raspi-config-finish.webp,
         title: Select **Finish** and close the program.